oracle/weblogic-kubernetes-operator/site/creating-domain.md

 | weblogicDomainStorageNFSServer| The name of ip address of the NFS server for the weblogic domain's storage. | no default |
 | weblogicImagePullSecretName | Name of the Kubernetes secret for the Docker Store, used to pull the WebLogic Server image. | docker-store-secret |

+You must uncomment and customize `domainUID` and `weblogicDomainStoratePath`.

 ## Limitations of the create domain script

 This technology preview release has some limitations in the create domain script that users should be aware of.